7 Reasons Why Cigars are Better Than Cigarettes

-But the nature of their use is not the only thing cigars have over cigarettes, here are some of the other reasons’ cigars are, in our opinion, better than cigarettes.
+But the nature of their use is not the only thing cigars have over cigarettes, here are some of the other reasons’ cigars are better than cigarettes.

 Cigar Smoking is An Experience